technyon/nuki_hub/README.md

 | lock.unlock | Unlock    | Enable Ring To Open       | Enable Continuous Mode    |
 | lock.open   | Unlatch   | Electric Strike Actuation | Electric Strike Actuation |

 NOTE: MQTT Discovery uses retained MQTT messages to store devices configurations.
-In order to avoid orphan configurations on your broker please disable autodiscovery first if you no longer want to use this SW.
+In order to avoid orphan configurations on your broker please disable autodiscovery first if you no longer want to use this software.
 Retained messages are automatically cleared when unpairing and when changing/disabling autodiscovery topic in MQTT Configuration page.<br>
 NOTE2: Home Assistant can be setup manually using the [MQTT Lock integration](https://www.home-assistant.io/integrations/lock.mqtt/), but this is not recommended

 ## Keypad control (optional)